alexvbush/pure-dividends/Pods/RxAlamofire/README.md

 ## Installation

-There are three ways to install RxAlamofire
+There are two ways to install RxAlamofire

 ### CocoaPods